MouseLand/facemap/README.md

 GUI for processing videos of rodents, implemented in python and MATLAB.
 Works for grayscale and RGB movies.
 Can process multi-camera videos.
 Some example movies to test the GUI on are located [here](https://drive.google.com/open?id=1cRWCDl8jxWToz50dCX1Op-dHcAC-ttto).
 You can save the output from both the python and matlab versions as a matlab file with a checkbox in the GUI (if you'd like to use the python version - it has a better GUI).

-# Data acquisition info

-IR ILLUMINATION:

-For recording in darkness we use [IR illumination](https://www.amazon.com/Logisaf-Invisible-Infrared-Security-Cameras/dp/B01MQW8K7Z/ref=sr_1_12?s=security-surveillance&ie=UTF8&qid=1505507302&sr=1-12&keywords=ir+light) at 850nm, which works well with 2p imaging at 970nm and even 920nm.
-Depending on your needs, you might want to choose a different wavelength, which changes all the filters below as well.
-950nm works just as well, and probably so does 750nm, which still outside of the visible range for rodents.

-If you want to focus the illumination on the mouse eye or face, you will need a different, more expensive system.
-Here is an example, courtesy of Michael Krumin from the Carandini lab: [driver](https://www.thorlabs.com/thorproduct.cfm?partnumber=LEDD1B), [power supply](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=1710&pn=KPS101#8865), [LED](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2692&pn=M850L3#4426), [lens](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=259&pn=AC254-030-B#2231), and [lens tube](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=4109&pn=SM1V10#3389), and another [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM1L10).

-CAMERAS:

-We use [ptgrey cameras](https://www.ptgrey.com/flea3-13-mp-mono-usb3-vision-vita-1300-camera).
-The software we use for simultaneous acquisition from multiple cameras is [BIAS](http://public.iorodeo.com/notes/bias/) software.
-A basic lens that works for zoomed out views [here](https://www.bhphotovideo.com/c/product/414195-REG/Tamron_12VM412ASIR_12VM412ASIR_1_2_4_12_F_1_2.html).
-To see the pupil well you might need a better zoom lens [10x here](https://www.edmundoptics.com/imaging-lenses/zoom-lenses/10x-13-130mm-fl-c-mount-close-focus-zoom-lens/#specs).

-For 2p imaging, you'll need a tighter filter around 850nm so you don't see the laser shining through the mouse's eye/head, for example [this](https://www.thorlabs.de/thorproduct.cfm?partnumber=FB850-40).
-Depending on your lenses you'll need to figure out the right adapter(s) for such a filter.
-For our 10x lens above, you might need all of these:  [adapter1](https://www.edmundoptics.com/optics/optical-filters/optical-filter-accessories/M52-to-M46-Filter-Thread-Adapter/), [adapter2](https://www.thorlabs.de/thorproduct.cfm?partnumber=SM2A53), [adapter3](https://www.thorlabs.de/thorproduct.cfm?partnumber=SM2A6), [adapter4](https://www.thorlabs.de/thorproduct.cfm?partnumber=SM1L03).

 # Installation

 ## PYTHON